samcarlinone/simple-blog/src/items/aceVox.md

 # Ace Vox

-What if there was a world without mercy?

 | Bad | Good |
 | --- | ---  |
 | Bob the Tomato | Larryboy |